cjliu20152/cocreate/README.md

 3. On the **Choose an Amazon Machine Image (AMI)** page, select **AWS Marketplace**, and search for `OpenVPN Access Server (HVM)`, and then click **Select**.

-4. On the **Choose an Instance Type** page, select the free-tier "t2.micro", and then click **Next: Configure Instance Details**.
+4. On the **Choose an Instance Type** page, select the free-tier `t2.micro`, and then click **Next: Configure Instance Details**.
 The license that comes with this AMI only supprts two VPN connections, if you plan on more than two VPN connections you may want to select a more powerful type.
 If it is just you, the free-tier should suffice.

-5. On the **Configure Instance Details** page, select the [VPC you created earlier](#configuring_a_vpc) for **Network**, select the VPC's private subnet for **Subnet**, select **Enable** for **Auto-assign Public IP**, and then click **Next: Add Storage**.
+5. On the **Configure Instance Details** page, select the [VPC you created earlier](#configuring_a_vpc) for **Network**, select the VPC's public subnet for **Subnet**, select **Enable** for **Auto-assign Public IP**, and then click **Next: Add
+Storage**.

 6. On the **Add Storage** page, increase **Size (GiB)** to `30`, and then click **Next: Tag Instance**.

 7. On the **Tag Instance** page, enter a **Name** of `OpenVPN`, and then click **Next: Configure Security Group**.

 8. On the **Configure Security Group** page, approve the security groups provided by clicking **Click Review and Launch**.

 9. On the **Review Instance Launch** page, you can review your instance launch details or go back to edit changes for each section.

-     1. If things look fine click **Launch**.
+     1. If things look fine, click **Launch**.

      2. After clicking **Launch**, a dialog will open instructing you to **Select an existing key pair or create a new key pair**.
 In my case, I've selected my existing key pair, acknowledged that I have access to the selected private key file, and then click **Launch Instance** to continue.

 Once the `OpenVPN` instance has spun up:

 10. You can optionally allocate an **Elastic IP** and associate it with your `OpenVPN` EC2 instance, otherwise skip to step 2.
 AWS bills for Elastic IP usage.
-Utilizing one for the `OpenVPN` EC2 instance only offers you convience of not entering a new public ip  into your VPN client, if the `OpenVPN` was to be stopped and restarted.
+Utilizing one for the `OpenVPN` EC2 instance offers you the convience of not entering a new public IP into your VPN client, if the `OpenVPN` was to be stopped and restarted, or terminating and creating a new VPN server instance.

          1. In the navigation pane, under **NETWORK & SECURITY**, choose **Elastic IPs**.

          2. Choose **Allocate New Address**.

          3. Choose **Yes, Allocate**, and close the confirmation dialog box.

          4. Select the Elastic IP address you just allocated, choose **Actions**, and then select ***Associate Address**.

          5. In the **Associate Address** dialog box, select the instance from Instance and then choose **Associate**.

 11. Then secure shell into the `OpenVPN` instance by utilizing the private key of the key pair you selected for the the instance on its creation, like so:

           ssh -i <path to private key> openvpnas@<public IP of OpenVPN instance>

 12. When you first secure shell in you will be presented with the OpenVPN Access Server End User License Agreement to approve.
 Respond `yes`, and then accept all the defaults presented yo you by pressing the return key.

 13. Then change the password of `openvpn` user by entering:

         sudo passwd openvpn

      Remember this password as you will utilize it to retrieve the VPN Client and admin the server.

 14. Open a web browser and type `https://` into the address bar followed by the `OpenVPN` EC2 instance's public IP.
 Your browser may alert you to a concern involving the server's use of a self-signed certificate, just ignore the warnings, anda thenticate with the user `openvpn` and the password you provided earlier.